-1. Save Time: Before you leave home, print out copies of the Ski Butternut Tubing Release and Assumption of Risk Agreement and complete them in the warm comfort of your home or car, rather than at the Tubing Center ticket window.
+- Save Time: Before you leave home, print out copies of the Ski Butternut Tubing Release and Assumption of Risk Agreement and complete them in the warm comfort of your home or car, rather than at the Tubing Center ticket window.

-5. Consider a Helmet: While helmets are not required, they may be a good idea, especially for younger children.
+- Consider a Helmet: While helmets are not required, they may be a good idea, especially for younger children.
 While there are no formal age requirements for snow tubing at Butternut, children must be able to comfortably and safely ride in their own tubes: They are not allowed to ride on a parent or other adult's lap.
-We brought our seven-year-old daughter's bicycle helmet along just in case but didn't feel she needed to wear it once we saw the facility.
-During our two-hour session, we didn't observe any wipeouts or dangerous activity.
+Bring children's bicycle helmets along just in case you feel concerned.
+Wipeouts and dangerous activity are not common.
+You know your children best, however, and might want to consider a helmet, particularly for their first tubing experience.

-6. Go Before You Go: The facilities near Butternut's Tubing Center are limited to porta-potties (brr!), so you may want to use restrooms elsewhere, such as at the Lower Lodge, before you head for the tubing hill.
+- Go Before You Go: The facilities near Butternut's Tubing Center are limited to porta-potties (brr!), so you may want to use restrooms elsewhere, such as at the Lower Lodge, before you head for the tubing hill.

-8. Be Prepared to Climb: One of the beauties of tubing at Ski Butternut is that the handle lift makes it easy to ride back up the hill in your tube between runs.
+- Be Prepared to Climb: One of the beauties of tubing at Ski Butternut is that the handle lift makes it easy to ride back up the hill in your tube between runs.
 That said, the tubing lift isn't the speediest thing in the world, and on busy days, a long line forms.
 If you want to maximize your tubing time, you'll probably find yourself trudging up the hill—instead of riding—most of the time.